-To use the webRequest API for a given host, you must have the "webRequest" API permission and the host permission for that host.
-To use the "blocking" feature you must also have the "webRequestBlocking" API permission.
+To use the webRequest API for a given host, an extension must have the "webRequest" API permission and the host permission for that host.
+To use the "blocking" feature the extension must also have the "webRequestBlocking" API permission.

 On some of these events, you can modify the request.
 Specifically, you can:

 - redirect the request in: